Retinoblastoma - Causes, Complications, Prevention, Diagnosis, Treatment

 1. Eye examination.
 This will be done to examine the changes in the eye.

 2. Imaging tests.
-Certain tests can be performed like ultrasound, MRI, CT scans, etc., to check for the extent of cancer.
+Certain tests, such as ultrasound, MRI, CT scans, etc., can be performed to check for the extent of cancer.

 3. Referral to other doctors.
-A genetic counselor, oncologist, or surgeon may be included in the team to diagnose and decide the treatment.
+A genetic counselor, oncologist, or surgeon may be part of the team to diagnose and decide on treatment.

 How Can It Be Treated?